-The Chesapeake Bay Retriever sheds more than the average dog, shedding hair daily as well as seasonally.
+The Chesapeake Bay Retriever sheds more than the average dog, shedding hair daily and seasonally.
 With so much shedding, Chessie owners frequently find hairballs rolling across the floor.
-Unfortunately, the more dog hair that a dog sheds, the more dander releases into the environment.
-The increased dispersal of dander means the presence of more allergens in your home.
+Unfortunately, the more dog hair a dog sheds, the more dander is released into the environment.
+The increased dispersal of anger means the presence of more allergens in your home.

-The level of allergy-inducing proteins that a dog produces is another factor that influences how hypoallergenic a breed is.
-As we mentioned previously, some dog breeds produce more of these proteins than others.
-Unfortunately for Chessie owners, the Chessie generates more than the average amount of proteins, which means that allergy-sufferers are unlikely to be comfortable with a Chessie in the house.
+The level of allergy-inducing proteins a dog produces is another factor influencing how hypoallergenic a breed is.
+As we mentioned, some dog breeds have more proteins than others.
+Unfortunately for Chessie owners, the Chessie generates more than the average amount of proteins, so allergy-sufferers are unlikely to be comfortable with a Chessie in the house.

 Limiting Allergy Symptoms When You Own a Chesapeake Bay Retriever

 If you are a diehard Chessie fan but suffer from allergies, you do not have to write off this pup entirely – there are things you can do to reduce allergens in your home.

 As we mentioned above, regular brushing is beneficial for keeping your Chessie’s coat healthy.
 Regular brushing is also helpful in removing dead hair from Chessie’s coat and brushing out dry and dead skin cells.
 Doing this mitigates your allergic response, and fewer allergens escape into the environment.